ms-iot/ROSOnWindows/docs/GettingStarted/ros1_workflow.md

       run: |
         choco sources add -n=roswin -s https://aka.ms/ros/public --priority 1
         choco install ros-%ROSDISTRO%-desktop_full -y --no-progress

+        : The desktop_full deployment has a chocolatey deployment which is isolated to the ROS distro : (so they don't conflict with each other)
+        : If you need other dependencies, they should go after setup.bat in the following block in order : to be injected into the isolated deployment.
       env:
         ROSDISTRO: ${{ matrix.ROSDISTRO }}
     - name: Build